kubatjanf/AMDI/README.md

 Modification is highly encouraged but must be credited.
 If feasible, please initiate a branch with the modification for review.

-For example, it is not necessary for the Mariotte chamber (part B2) to be detachable..
+For example, it is not necessary for the Mariotte chamber (part B) to be detachable..

 ---